FrederickGeek8/nyuclasses-resource-archive/README.md

 ![Javascript command result that we copy to the clipboard to save to a file.](screenshots/command_result.png)

 spacing doesn't matter.
-You can remove the `"key": "value",` pair for classes you don't want to scrape.
+You can remove the `"key": "value",` pair from that file for classes you don't want to scrape.
 By default we scrape all of the classes listed on that webpage.

 ### Usage: